apitrace/apitrace/README.markdown

   `ID3DUserDefinedAnnotation::SetMarker` for D3D11.1 applications.

-Dump GL state at a particular call
+Dump OpenGL state at a particular call
 ----------------------------------

-You can get a dump of the bound GL state at call 12345 by doing:
+You can get a dump of the bound OpenGL state at call 12345 by doing:

     apitrace replay -D 12345 application.trace > 12345.json